Aine Carlin is here to guide you through a vegan diet.

 Most people falter when they first become vegan because they struggle to find suitable snacks when they’re on-the-go.
 For that very reason, I recommend stashing a few bliss balls in your bag to avoid any such pitfalls.
 The last thing you want is to be caught short and be tempted to reach for a non-vegan muffin.

 Veganism isn’t just about what you eat, so now’s the time to start looking into cruelty-free beauty alternatives.
 Luckily most brands now clearly label their products, and you’d be surprised how many are already deemed vegan-friendly.
 Alternatively, you could always try making your own – I have a selection of easy DIY beauty recipes in my how-to guide The New Vegan including a triumphant tomato and tahini face pack that I absolutely swear by.

 Make it last

 Vegan fashion is a growing trend but I would advise against throwing out the animal products you already own before you can invest in new, sustainably-sourced replacements.
 I wore my leather boots for many years after going vegan and phased items out gradually because I believe it’s kinder to the environment and less wasteful.
 Try buying second-hand and support smaller independent traders where possible.

 Lastly, make sure you don’t isolate yourself.
-It’s important to socialise, so invite friends over for an easy, laid back, plant-based brunch or have a girly night in complete with cocktails and vegan nibbles.
+It’s important to socialise, so invite friends over for a plant-based brunch.
+Or, have a girly night in complete with cocktails and vegan nibbles.
 I also advise keep the vegan-talk to a minimum, especially at the table – not only will it put your guests at ease, but it also takes the attention off your newly-found vegan status.
 Margaritas all round!

 For more recipes from Aine Carlin, visit her blog here